jreisinger/checkip/README.md

 ## Configuration

 For some checks to start working you need to register and get an API (LICENSE) key.
 See the service web site for how to do that.
-An absent key is not reported as an error, the check is simply ignored.
+An absent key is not reported as an error, the check is simply not executed and `missing_credentials` JSON field is set.

 Store the keys in `$HOME/.checkip.yaml` file: